SYCL Native CPU

 Handling barriers

 On SYCL Native CPU, calls to __spirv_ControlBarrier are handled using the WorkItemLoopsPass from the oneAPI Construction Kit.
-This pass handles barriers by splitting the kernel between calls calls to __spirv_ControlBarrier, and creating a wrapper that runs the subkernels over the local range.
-In order to correctly interface to the oneAPI Construction Kit pass pipeline, SPIRV builtins are converted to mux builtins (used by the OCK) by the ConvertToMuxBuiltinsSYCLNativeCPUPass.
+This pass handles barriers by splitting the kernel between calls to __spirv_ControlBarrier, and creating a wrapper that runs the subkernels over the local range.
+In order to correctly interface to the oneAPI Construction Kit pass pipeline, SPIRV builtins are defined in the device library to call the corresponding mux builtins (used by the OCK).

 Vectorization